 Standard genetic testing for complex cases, where one or a small number of genes are analyzed at a time, is costly and time-consuming, and a delayed diagnosis could have a dramatic impact on the patient’s quality of life.

 CentoXome® WES enables a quicker, more cost-effective diagnostic solution and can lead to more effective, tailored therapy options.
 Unnecessary therapies and examinations can be avoided and patients can ascertain how likely it is that a diagnosed disorder will be passed on to their children.

 How is WES assessed?

 Whereas most genetic tests focus on a single gene or on a set number of predetermined genes, a WES test examines a much wider breadth of targets, which is especially useful – for the most complex health conditions.

 Sequencing data from >20,000 genes, provided by a simple patient blood sample, is carefully analyzed and interpreted by our highly experienced medical team, incorporating in-depth clinical information and a detailed family history.
-A comprehensive medical report is sent to your doctor.
+A comprehensive clinical diagnostic report is sent to your doctor.